wbfw109/vscode-cppm-goto-definition-workaround/README.md

 - Check if the module name starts with one of the configured prefixes
 - If matched, strip the prefix (e.g., `com.example.`)
-- Replace all `.` and `:` with spaces in the remaining portion
-- Copy the result to the clipboard
-- Automatically open the Quick Open panel and paste the value

-This is useful for large projects that adopt a Java-style naming convention, such as `com.company.module`.
+This is useful for projects that adopt a Java-style naming convention, such as `com.company.module`.

 ---